Fuadex/Houdini-VEX-HScript-Python/README.md

 Say you're in a situation in which a shot begins with a character colliding with another object.
 You can get some stuff right with preroll but when your thing begins from already colliding with another thing, what can you do?
 Well, took me a while to crack this and this was still not an ideal solution but it's a cool solution nevertheless.
 Whenever I can, I try going at problems procedurally but sometimes you need to work with a previous frame.
 So... solver time!
-And time to break your head trying to figure out in your brain how to solve a problem.
+And time to crack your head trying to figure out in your brain how to solve a problem.
 Here's a solution it took me about 2 hours to crack.

 Have a wrangle.
 Put a switch upstream to use first input at first frame and moving forward the previous frame.
 Make sure you plug in your first input to keep track of the changing points position.